HRanWang/Spatial-Re-Scaling/README.md

 ## Dataset
 [Market-1501](https://pan.baidu.com/s/1qlCJEdEY7UueGL-VdhH6xw) (password: 1ri5)

-# Training
+# Training&Testing
-if you are going to train on the dataset of market-1501, run:
+if you are going to train on the dataset of market-1501, run training:

 ```
 python2 main.py -d market -b 48 -j 4 --epochs 100 --log logs/market/ --combine-trainval --step-size 40 --data-dir Market-1501
 ```
-also, you can just download a trained [weight file](https://pan.baidu.com/s/1mQkjrJMa1KQmaHax1kAjsw) from BaiduYun (password: wwjv), and put it into model folder, which should be like 'model/checkpoint.pth.tar', then run:
+also, you can just download a trained [weight file](https://pan.baidu.com/s/1mQkjrJMa1KQmaHax1kAjsw) from BaiduYun (password: wwjv), and put it into model folder, which should be like 'model/checkpoint.pth.tar', then run testing:
 ```
 python2 main.py -d market -b 48 -j 4 --log logs/market/ --combine-trainval --step-size 40 --data-dir Market-1501 --resume ./model/checkpoint.pth.tar --evaluate
 ```